Payment streaming primitive · Built on Canton

 Optional allowlists, operator controls, and external checks for teams that need them.

-Proof in the stack
+Proof in the product

 Grants